 Legal and natural persons that transfer archival records to the Archives, must indicate the types and dates of restricted use in the acquisition reports and in the agreements on the acquisition of archival records.

-Archival reading room, in-house library and the use of finding aids
+Archival reading room, information office, in-house library and the use of finding aids

 Visitors are required to show their ID to the security guard upon entering the Archives.
-Upon their first visit to the reading room (or at the start of each year), visitors are asked to sign a statement, confirming that they are acquainted with reading room rules.
+Upon their first visit to the reading room or information office (or at the start of each year), visitors are asked to sign a statement, confirming that they are acquainted with reading room rules.

 When inspecting archival records, visitors are permitted to use only paper, pencil and laptop.
 The use of erasers, ballpoint pens, felt-tip pens, fountain pens and correction aids on the work desk is restricted.
 Users should place their personal belongings in lockers located on the ground floor or at the entrance to the reading room on the second floor.